kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 Mitigation:

-- Minimize host-capabilities per PolicyServer.
+- Apply principle of least privilege to host-capabilities on PolicyServer.
 - Isolate PolicyServers for sensitive Namespaces.
 - Regularly audit and update PolicyServer configurations.

 ### Threat: Stale or Outdated custom Namespace-to-PolicyServer Mapping